 The root of these losses is the low market returns of (5.1)% and (7.3)% in the years ending 6/30/2001 and 6/30/2002.
 The asset valuation method spreads any market value gains or losses evenly over the five years after they occur.
 Therefore the first fifth of the loss for the year ending 6/30/2002 was recognized at 6/30/2002 and the last fifth will be recognized at 6/30/2006.
 At July 1, 2002 the System had \$443 million in unrecognized asset losses.
-At July 1, 2004 the System has \$131 million in unrecognized asset losses.
-This \$131 million in unrecognized asset losses, if not offset by future gains, will cause the contributions needed to amortize the UAAL in future valuations to increase even further.
-Therefore, to stay financially sound in the future, the System will need either (1) future gains such as asset returns well over the new 7.75% assumption, or (2) an increase in contribution rates.
+At July 1, 2005 the System has \$10 million in unrecognized asset losses.
+Therefore, the Actuarial Value of Assets is \$10 million larger than the Market Value of Assets.
+However, \$51.6 million of past market value losses are currently scheduled to be recognized at July 1, 2006 as shown in Table 4.
+The impact of recognizing this loss can be expected to increase the required contribution rate by 0.50% to 0.60% in the 2006 actuarial valuation.
+However, at July 1, 2006 the gains from FY2004 will not yet be completely recognized.
+Gains and losses in the year preceding the July 1, 2006 actuarial valuation may also have an impact.
+In the past, the legislature has suggested phasing in increases in the contribution rate.
+This might allow time for the gains from the past two years to offset some of the losses scheduled to be recognized in the next year.
+However there is no guarantee future investment returns will meet the actuarial assumption of 7.75%.